Luiserebii/git-identity/README.md

 ## Mirror
 A mirror of this repository is available at: <https://serebii.io:2501/Luiserebii/git-identity>

+## Developer Documentation
+Documentation for developers may be found at: [https://luiserebii.github.io/git-identity](https://luiserebii.github.io/git-identity)

 ## Contact
 Questions?
 Comments?
 Suggestions? <br/>
 Open an issue, make a pull request!